Frequently Asked Questions (FAQs)

 Q. How do I find CTSC seminars, training, and events?

 A. The CTSC maintains an event calendar on its website.
-The CTSC Biomedical Informatics program offers training sessions on creating REDCap databases and using the Cohort Discovery and Data Explorer tools.
+The CTSC Biomedical Informatics program offers training sessions on creating REDCap databases and using the Cohort Discovery tool.

 - General information about REDCap